emil-litwiniec/minesweeper-game/docs/README.md

 npm run build   # <--- create production build in ./dist directory
 ```

-Clone the repository and simply open index.html in your browser.

 Click on the board and the game will start!